matthew-setiawan/Analogue-Music-Synthesizer/report/advanced_features.md

   | West     | 5    | 3      |
   | East     | 6    | 3      |

-### Auto detection
-  For a two or three module keyboard, you can determine the location of each module just by switching on all the handshake outputs and reading the inputs.
-  The modules at each end will detect just one input from adjacent modules, while the centre module will detect two.
-  You may need to broadcast a CAN message from the centre module to announce that it is a three module keyboard, not two.

-  Four or more modules is more complex because there are multiple centre modules.
-On startup, you can do something like this:
-  1. Get a unique ID for the module.
-  You can use the microcontroller's built-in, 96-bit ID, which is accessed through the HAL functions `HAL_GetUIDw0()`, `HAL_GetUIDw1()` and `HAL_GetUIDw2()`.
-It consists of a few different fields, some binary, some ASCII.
-You may want to generate a hash to get a smaller data type.
-  2. At startup, set both handshake outputs (west and east) high (on)
-  3. Wait long enough for all the other modules to start and switch on their handshake outputs
-  4. Read the handshake inputs.
-Is the west input high (off)?
-If so:
-     - This is the most westerely module (position 0)
-     - If the east input is also high (off), it is the only module, so end handshaking here
-     - Broadcast a handshaking message on the CAN bus that starts with a predefined symbol for handshaking and contains this module's ID and position (0)
-     - Set the east handshake signal low (off)
-  5. If the module is not the most westerly, it must wait for handshaking messages on the CAN bus and for the west handshake input to change:
-     - Record the ID and position of each module that sends a message
-     - Has the west handshake input has changed to high (off)?
-If so:
-       - This module's position is one greater than the position of the previous message
-       - Broadcast a new handshaking message and set the east handshake output low (off)
-       - If this module is the most easterly, send another CAN message to indicate handshaking complete

-  Once handshaking is complete, each module will contain a data structure listing the ID and position of every module.
-  This can be used to set up the role and octave number of each module.

-  You may wish to consider live plugging and unplugging of modules as well as detecting a static configuration.
-One way you could do this is to hold all the handshake outputs high during normal operation.
-If any module detects a neighbour connecting or disconnecting, it can broadcast a CAN message that triggers a new auto-detection sequence.

 ## 4.2 Automatic octave adjustments across multiple boards

-In the music synthesizer, we implemented automatic octave detection across multiple boards by detecting the position of the connected boards using a technique called "east and west detect".
+In the music synthesizer, we implemented automatic octave detection across multiple boards by detecting the position of the connected boards using the inputs in the method explained above.

-This technique involved connecting multiple synthesizer boards together and using a communication protocol to detect the position of each board in the chain.
-Each board was equipped with a set of east and west detect pins that were connected to the adjacent board's east and west detect pins.

 When a board was connected to another board, it would detect the presence of the adjacent board by checking the voltage levels on the east and west detect pins.
-This information was then used to determine the position of the board in the chain and adjust the octave accordingly.
+This information was then used to determine the position of the board in the chain and adjust the octave accordingly (make octave lower when it's a left slave and higher otherwise).

 ## 4.3 Advanced Waveforms